ItalyStrap/italystrap/README.md

 + Fix $content_width issue
 + Fix echo current page in CPT for Facebook open graph
 + Add is_preview() in single.php, page,php and footer.php (for footer only for analytics) (@link http://www.hongkiat.com/blog/wordpress-preview-mode/)
++ Update Bootstrap to 3.3.1
++ Improve load JS and CSS on hierarchy of page
++ Some fix and improvement

 ###1.9.2